nkoturovic/nixos-dotfiles/README.md

 sudo nixos-rebuild switch
 ```

 Home manager goes similar

 ```sh
 home-manager switch --flake .#kotur@kotur-pc
 ```

-And to avoid using the hostname
+And to avoid using the hostname -- is it possible?

 ```sh
 ln -s /home/kotur/.nixos-dotfiles home-manager